 If you are out of the loop, you might not know there are a few ‘scandals’ in the esk8 circle – companies are and have been rebranding China Boards to sell at Kickstarter and Indiegogo.

-And of course, there are also companies that simply rebrand Chinese Electric Skateboards and marketed them as their own creation.
+And of course, there are also companies that simply rebrand Chinese Electric Skateboards and market them as their own creation.

-I guess not every board’s origin story are cool.
+I guess not every board’s origin story is considered cool.

 Acton Blink Lites, Elwing-E1, Atom is E-Wheelin I4!

 Acton has gotten itself a bad reputation by repeatedly lying about the shipping date.
-There are also people who accuse Acton of not designing it own board and being ‘just a middle man’.
+There are also people who accuse Acton of not designing its own board and being ‘just a middle man’.